Lethja/Newth/Watcom/README.md

 ### Build for 16-bit (Real Mode)

 From the `Dos16` directory run `wmake` to build the project.
-Two self contained 16-bit binary called `DL.EXE` and `TH.EXE` will be made and can be run from any path (including a floppy diskette) on any DOS 2.0 or later computer.
+Two self-contained 16-bit binaries called `DL.EXE` and `TH.EXE` will be made and can be run from any path (including a floppy diskette) on any DOS 2.0 or later computer.

 ### Build for 32-bit (DOS4GW)

 From the `Dos4g` directory run `wmake` to build the project.
-Two 32-bit binary called `DL.EXE` and `TH.EXE` will be made and can be run from any path (including a floppy diskette) on any DOS 4.0 or later computer with a 80386 compatible CPU.
+Two 32-bit binary called `DL.EXE` and `TH.EXE` will be made and can be run from any path (including a floppy diskette) on any DOS 4.0 or later computer with an i386 compatible CPU.

 `DOS4GW.EXE` will need to either exist in a `%PATH%` directory or the same directory as the binaries for the programs to function.